Component-Oriented-PHP/tutorials/basic/10-markdown.md

 }
 ```

 And... that's it.
 You have a working application now.
-Go check.
-I am not going to explain what changed in controllers because you can easily figure it out (I believe in you; I am not being lazy or anything, I can easily cover a few points covering the changes given I have already written an extensive tutorial.
-You need to learn HOW TO THINK before you learn HOW TO CODE A FEATURE IN PHP.
-That's what I have been trying to teach you through this tutorial.
-Hope it pays off!)
+Go check it out!

+I've intentionally left the controller changes for you to analyze.
+Take a moment to compare the before and after code - you'll notice how much cleaner and more focused each controller became once we extracted the PageFetcher service.

+This is exactly the kind of architectural thinking I've been trying to teach throughout this tutorial: recognizing patterns, identifying opportunities for abstraction, and building maintainable systems.
+The code changes here follow the same principles we've applied throughout - can you spot them?

+If you get stuck, don't worry - the important thing is developing that analytical mindset.
+That's what separates good developers from great ones.
+I want you to learn HOW TO THINK before you learn HOW TO CODE.

 In the next chapter, I will cover one last thing before the wrapup... [responses](./11-responses.md).